vesellov/bitdust.docs.old/automats.md

         A(newpacket.OwnerID, 'inbox-packet', (newpacket, info, status, message))
         ...

 In other words we can divide useful logic from the rest of the code within the development process and also structure the key interactions throughout the software.
+This is depends from developer and his understanding of the whole process.

+In fact, there is no need to create the machines only for the machines themselves.
+In my understanding, the purpose of automata-based programming is to highlight the key abstractions and processes described in the program and make their logic more clearly understandable.

+In the future, you can always go back and instantly remember how this piece of code works and very easily change the program behaviour.
+The majority of the Bitdust code is implemented a traditional programming methods and machines are used only for the construction of the top level classes.
+As usual, the best product is obtained when the balance was struck.

-This reduces the likelihood of logic errors in the program to zero, while troubleshooting in most cases is the most complex and high-runner process at the stage of development and tests.
+This approach reduces the likelihood of logic errors in the program to zero, while troubleshooting in most cases is the most complex and high-runner process at the stage of development and tests.
 As a rule the functional of software is divided into multiple methods, which can be programmed and tweaked separately or in a specially created test environment with the use of different automatic test and tweak procedures.

 ## Transition Graphs